-We have used Altera Quartus II Web Edition version 8.1 [15] and Xilinx ISE WebPACK version 10.1 [20] to evaluate VHDL with the tools for FPGA.
+We have used Altera Quartus II Web Edition version 9 [18] and Xilinx ISE WebPACK version 11.1 [23] to evaluate VHDL with the tools for FPGA.
 These tools provide estimations of the amount of resources needed and the maximum clock frequency reached.
-We report in Table 7.6 the estimation of the completed place and route.
+We report in Table 7.8 the estimation of the completed place and route.

-For more details on the VHDL, refer to the readme.txt file in the VHDL directory.
+For more details on the VHDL, refer to the readme.txt file in the VHDL directory of the submission package.